ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/pipeline.md

 2. Configure `buildah` task

     !!!
 Tip
-        Each value that you need to configure is listed below with the value in a click-to-copy window (other values can be left alone to match image)
+        Each value that you need to configure is listed below with the value in a click-to-copy window (other values can be left alone to match the image)

     ![Buildah Task Values](../images/Part1/ProducingCleanImageBuildah2.png)